 Geetha Arts Comes Up With A Clarification On Sunitha's Allegations Over Bunny Vasu!

-Recently, a junior artist named Sunitha Boya had locked herself up near Telugu Film Chamber protesting that popular producer Bunny Vasu had gone back from his word of offering her role in an upcoming movie.
+Recently, a junior artist named Sunitha Boya had locked herself up inside the premises of Telugu Chamber Office protesting that popular producer Bunny Vasu had gone back on his word of offering her role in an upcoming movie.
 Now, Geetha Arts has come up with a clarification on this issue, which had grabbed the headline on Telugu media.

 Geetha Arts took to their official Twitter account to send out a message amidst the ongoing issues and reports that have been spreading on media.
 The production house has clarified that they have been facing some issues from a woman who has been coming to their sets as well as office demanding roles in one of their upcoming movies.
 In the official statement, the production house has already made it clear that they had previously lodged a complaint against this woman at Madhapur and Jubilee Hills Police Station.
 Meanwhile, they have also made it clear that these incidents have been wrongly reported by the media.
 In case of any further clarification, they have asked to contact the PR team of Geetha Arts or The Film Chamber Of Commerce.